-The executive summary should be an overview of your business and act as an introduction to your plan.
+The executive summary is traditionally a one-page overview of your business that acts as an introduction to your plan.
 Since it should include information on each of the following sections, you might want to save this for last.

 In addition to summarizing the business plan, it should also explain what sets your business apart from the competition and why that particular audience might be interested.

 This section should go into detail about your company and how it works.
 This should include information like: